Three B2B revenue intelligence concepts that fuel better buyer journeys

 The five rings of insight that build audience intelligence

-Rowan really drove this point home, and I couldn’t agree more: don’t start building content until you know exactly what your audience wants (and needs) to hear.
+Rowan really drove this point home: don’t start building content until you know exactly what your audience wants (and needs) to hear.
 Sounds simple enough, but many businesses make this mistake.

 Rowan also spoke about The Buyer Persona Institute’s concept of the five rings of insight, which enable you to gather deeper information about your buyers.
 After you develop a basic understanding of your buyers (e.g. industry, funnel stage, current solutions, topics they’re interested in), you can move on to develop a deeper understanding of them using the following guidelines: